 Now an established Brisbane coin dealer with a suitable name and image, Peter made the next major commitment and purchased our current retail premises in the Brisbane Central Business District from Mr Frank Taylor in 1997.
 Frank was a long-time, established dealer and the figurehead of ‘Taylor’s Coin Service’, a numismatic company founded in 1966 at the dawn of Australia’s transition to Decimal Coinage.
 With the purchase of Taylor’s Coin Service and the amalgamation of the two companies, coupled with his ever-growing reputation as an industry leading professional, Peter would go on to building the business to where it is today.

-Colonial Coins and Medals would continue its retail presence and venture into several pursuits, most notably would be 18 Numismatic auctions in the early 2000s that would spearhead the business into the worldwide market.
-Peter would maintain this national presence and be a frequent world traveller, building business relationships with many of the numismatic dealers in the United Kingdom and Asia.
-Peter’s son Charles joined the business full time in 2020, a formidable team!
-Charlie’s energy and enthusiasm have moved us forward and have been responsible for the creation of this website, our social media presence, and the “Colonial Gazette”, our online blog, which will contain interesting articles about all areas of numismatics.
+Colonial Coins and Medals continued its retail dominance and would venture into several pursuits, most notably a series of 18 Numismatic Auctions in the early 2000’s that would spearhead the business into the worldwide market.
+Peter maintained this national presence through overseas coin shows and through being a frequent world traveller, building business relationships with many of the numismatists in England and South East Asia.

 We are always looking to purchase either single numismatic items or whole collections, and are able to offer direct purchase or consignment.
 It would be our pleasure to explore the options available to you.